 Parts retailers are drawing more attention to brands more than ever before.
 There is the strong desire to avoid "cheap Chinese crap" and only use German-made pieces.
 This is the wrong outlook and customers should be focused on the quality and reputation of the parts brands rather than where they were made.
-BMW produces very few components themselves - large metal components like engine blocks and complex composite pieces like the i3's carbon fiber chassis.
+BMW produces very few components themselves, basically limited to large metal components like engine blocks and complex composite pieces like the i3's carbon fiber chassis.
 BMW buys most of their parts from other sources, referred to in the industry as Tier 1 suppliers.
 Examples are Bosch, Continental, and Pierburg.
 And these parts may be made anywhere in the world, from Mexico to Turkey and even China.
-The computer or phone you're reading this on likely came from China - do you consider it a 'crappy' product?

 Tier 1 suppliers may be allowed to sell the products to the general public through distributors.
 This depends on who owns the part design and what their contract is with BMW.
 BBS may produce wheels for BMW but cannot sell them because BMW owns the design.
 However, Bosch can sell a spark plug because it's their own intellectual property.